carlosmirandalevy/iadb_proposal/instructions.md

 Make sure the resulting proposal and its elements address, comply and excel at these 5 criteria.

-# Elements of the Proposal

-The proposal that will be generated should include the following 5 elements:

-1. Abstract of the Proposal.
-   Abstract posing the research question, a sound justification of why the proposed study is relevant, and the likely implications in policymaking.

-2. Methodology.
-   How the proposed research will be executed.

-﻿3.
-Work plan.
-   Phases, activities and milestones.
-Should not exceed six months.
-﻿
-4. Data.
-   A description of what data will be used in the study and how it will be obtained/generated.

-5. Resources.
-   The resources that will be necessary to undertake this research, including the budget.

 # Scope and Focus